 The watchdog process starts and stops automatically as sub-processes of the Pgpool-II, therefore there is no dedicated command to start and stop watchdog.

 Watchdog controls the virtual IP interface, the commands executed by the watchdog for bringing up and bringing down the VIP require the root privileges.
-Pgpool-II requires the user running Pgpool-II to have root privileges when the watchdog is enabled along with delegate IP.
+Pgpool-II requires the user running Pgpool-II to have root privileges when the watchdog is enabled along with virtual IP.
 This is however not good security practice to run the Pgpool-II as root user, the alternative and preferred way is to run the Pgpool-II as normal user and use either the custom commands for if_up_cmd, if_down_cmd, and arping_cmd using sudo or use setuid ("set user ID upon execution") on if_* commands

 Lifecheck process is a sub-component of watchdog, its job is to monitor the health of Pgpool-II nodes participating in the watchdog cluster.
 The Lifecheck process is started automatically when the watchdog is configured to use the built-in life-checking, it starts after the watchdog main process initialization is complete.
 However lifecheck process only kicks in when all configured watchdog nodes join the cluster and becomes active.
 If some remote node fails before the Lifecheck become active that failure will not get caught by the lifecheck.